tigerchen52/Biomedical-Entity-Linking/README.md

 **Extra Biomedical documents.**
 We provide pre-trained entity embeddings.
 You can find them in this path `Biomedical-Entity-Linking/output/*dataset name*/embed/entity_emb_50.txt`
-Entities in the same document have a co-occurrence relationship to some extent, which can be used to enhance entity liking.
-To capture this relationship among entities, we adopt the method of pre-trained entity embedding.
-More specifically, we treat each entity occurring in the same document as a single word.
-Hence, each document can be represented as a sentence and each word in it is an entity.
-Then utilizing the word2vec model to get pre-trained entity embeddings so that entities often co-occur together have a similar distributed representation.
+Certain entities are more likely to occur together in the same document than others, and we can leverage this disposition to help the entity linking.
+To capture the co-occurrence of entities, we pre-train entity embeddings in such a way that entities that often co-occur together have a similar distributed representation.
+We train these embeddings with Word2Vec on a collection of PubMed abstracts2.
+Since the entities in this corpus are not linked to our KB, we consider every occurrence of an exact entity name as a mention of that entity.
 Here, the medical corpus we adopt is a collection of PubMed abstracts which can be obtained at *ftp://ftp.ncbi.nlm.nih.gov/pubmed/baseline/*